craigpastro/todoapp/README.md

 # A simple CRUD app

-A simple CRUD app that uses Buf Connect, JWTs for authentication, and Postgres for storage.
+A simple CRUD app that uses Buf Connect, JWTs for authentication, OTEL for tracing, and sqlc and Postgres for storage.

 ## Run crudapp